Fair Processing Notice for Beneficiaries

 Meridian Business Park

-When a new employee starts with Macildowie Associates Ltd, we ask them to provide the contact details of a beneficiary to our benefit scheme.
-Employees may also provide beneficiary information when they are eligible for certain enhanced benefits during their employment e.g. the addition of a partner to their Company Private Healthcare Scheme.
+When a new employee starts with Macildowie Associates Ltd, we ask them to provide the contact details of a beneficiary to our benefits scheme.
+Employees may also provide beneficiary information when they are eligible for certain enhanced benefits during their employment, e.g., adding a partner to their Company's Private Healthcare Scheme.

-For full information on what that means, please refer to the employee in question.
+Please refer to the employee in question for complete information on what that means.
 We ask for the beneficiary's name, address and relationship to our employee.
 Depending on the nature of the benefit, we may also ask for the beneficiary's date of birth.
-Once returned to us, this information is stored in paper form in a locked cabinet managed by our HR team.
-The data may be also entered onto our master spreadsheet and communicated to the relevant provider, broker and/or advisory service in addition to HMRC as required.
+Once returned to us, this information is stored digitally on our HR system.
+We may also enter into our master spreadsheet and communicate to the relevant provider, broker and/or advisory service in addition to HMRC as required.

-We do not process any Special Category data.
+We do not process any Special Category data for beneficiaries.

-We need a legal basis in order to process your personal data.
-We process all of the data laid out above as we have a legitimate interest in doing so to provide this service for our employees, therefore our legal basis is “Legitimate Interest”.
+We need a legal basis to process your personal data.
+We process all of the data laid out above as we have a legitimate interest in doing so to provide this service for our employees; therefore, our legal basis is “Legitimate Interest”.